small lotus divider graphic on neutral colored background.

 Why Long-Term Safety Is a Different Question

-How This Fits Within an Evidence-First Framework
+How This Fits Within an Evidence-First Approach

-This article applies the same evidence-first frameworkused throughout this site to examine pediatric supplement safety, with particular focus on duration, exposure, and uncertainty.
+This article uses the same evidence-first lens applied throughout this site to examine pediatric supplement safety, with particular focus on duration, exposure, and uncertainty.

 What "Safety Data" Typically Means in Pediatrics

-Understanding how safety evidence is generated helps set realistic expectations about what can—and cannot—be concluded.
+Understanding how safety evidence is assembled helps set realistic expectations about what can and cannot be concluded from it.

 Why Long-Term Pediatric Trials Are Rare